CodePushGo/website/src/content/blog/en/top-6-tools-for-managing-app-updates-in-2025.md

 CodePushGo also offers tools for teams managing multiple apps with frequent updates.
 These tools allow updates to be tested with specific user groups before rolling them out widely [\[3\]](https://microlaunch.net/h/how-to-streamline-app-maintenance-with-automatic-updates-across-ios-and-android).

 As an open-source platform, CodePushGo promotes transparency and encourages creativity.
-While it’s a strong choice for Capacitor app updates, solutions like Automox may be better suited for managing updates across multiple platforms.
+While it’s a strong choice for React Native app updates, solutions like Automox may be better suited for managing updates across multiple platforms.

 ## 2\.
 [Automox](https://www.automox.com/)